-The scoping phase of any LCA involves defining the boundaries of the product system-or, in the case of BIRDS, the building-under study.
-In traditional bottom-up LCAs, boundary setting requires expert judgment by the analyst.
-The construction of a building involves a number of unit processes (e.g., asphalt production for input to the manufacture of facing for fiberglass batt insulation).
-Each unit process involves many inventory flows, some of which themselves involve other, subsidiary unit processes.
+The scoping phase of any LCA involves defining the boundaries of the product system - or, in the case of BIRDS, the building - under study.
+In traditional bottom-up LCAs, the setting of the boundary conditions requires expert judgment by the analyst because consideration must be given to the various unit processes related to the construction of the building (e.g. asphalt production for input to the manufacturing of facing for fiberglass batt insulation).
+Each unit processes involves many inventory flows, some of which themselves involve other, subsidiary unit processes.
 Because including an ever-expanding number of unit processes in LCAs is not feasible, the product system's supply chain links are truncated at some point to include only those judged to make non-negligible contributions to the product system.
 The analyst typically uses mass, energy, and/or cost contributions as decision criteria.
-Use of different boundary setting criteria is one of the main reasons LCA results from different studies are often found incomparable.
+Use of different boundary setting criteria is one of the main reasons LCA results from different studies are often incomparable.

-One important advantage of the BIRDS hybrid approach is that it addresses the bottom-up issue of truncation in supply chain links, thereby improving consistency in system boundary selections.
+One important advantage of the BIRDS hybrid approach (discussed further in Section 2) is that it addresses the bottom-up issue of truncation in supply chain links, thereby improving consistency in system boundary selections.
 Through the hybridization process, truncated supply chain links are connected to the background U.S. economic system represented by the top-down data.
 These linkages follow the metabolic structure of the U.S. economy, thereby benefitting from a more complete system definition including potentially thousands of supply chain interactions.

-Due to their long service lives, buildings are somewhat unique when it comes to the end-of-life stage of the life-cycle.
+Due to their long service lives, buildings are unique when it comes to the end-of-life stage of the life-cycle.
 For most non-consumable product LCAs, end-of-life waste flows are included in the inventory analysis for full coverage of the life-cycle.
 If there is an active recycling market that diverts some of the product from the waste stream, that portion of the product's end-of-life flows can be ignored.
-In BIRDS, however, a residential building lifetime is 65 years, much longer than the 40-year maximum length for the study period considered in BIRDS.
-Therefore, 100 % of each building is considered to be "recycled" at the end of the study period and there are no end-of-life waste flows allocated to the building at the end of the BIRDS study period.
+In BIRDS, however, a commercial building lifetime is greater than 40 years, the maximum length for the study period considered in BIRDS.
+Therefore, 100 % of each building is considered "recycled" at the end of the study period and there are no end-of-life waste flows allocated to the building at the end of the BIRDS study period.
 Rather, end-of-life waste flows should be allocated to a different "product," representing use of the building from the end of the study period to the end of the building service life.
 Similarly, the environmental burdens from building construction are allocated only to its first use (equally distributed across each year of the selected study period); LCAs for all subsequent uses should be treated as free of these initial construction burdens.
-This effectively credits the use of existing buildings over new construction and ensures there will be no double counting once existing building LCAs are included in future versions of BIRDS as planned.
+This effectively credits the use of existing buildings over new construction and ensures there will be no double counting if existing building LCAs are included in future versions of BIRDS.